ScrollPrize/scrollprize-website/docs/23_open_source_prizes.md

 * We are heavily favoring submissions that:
   * Are released <span className="underline">early</span>.
 Tools released tomorrow have a higher chance of being used for reading the scrolls than those released a day before the deadline.
   * Actually <span className="underline">get used</span>.
 We’ll look for signals from the community: questions, comments, bug reports, feature requests.
 Our Segmentation Team will publicly provide comments on tools they use.
-* Submissions are closed on Thursday November 30th 11:59pm PT, after which the Review Team will select winners.
+* Submissions are closed on December 31st 11:59pm PT, after which the Review Team will select winners.
-* Make your submission using [this form](https://forms.gle/LFBzKqJ6K6DFRkvN9).
+* Make your submission using [this form](https://forms.gle/A8eDKEJ8Xtm2J9u38).

 [Segmentation](data_segments) is still a big focus, since for the Grand Prize we need multiple large segments.
 Large enough to contain continuous passages of at least 140 characters.

 <div>Some ideas to get you started:</div>

-* If anyone discovers writing in one of the new scrolls, we will very likely award a prize for that (to whomever finds the most).
-Think of this as a mini [First Letters](firstletters) prize.
 * The Segmentation Team has put together a list of [feature requests](https://docs.google.com/document/d/1YFILhWVHyijU_Yky3lKPvGAjmYm2QnRTYzMM7VqcogA/edit) — be sure to tag @Hari_Seldon on Discord if you’re going to work on this.
 These include:
-  * Many feature requests for Volume Cartographer (we’ve been using [@RICHI’s fork](https://github.com/schillij95/volume-cartographer-papyrus))
+  * Many feature requests for Volume Cartographer (we’ve been using [@spacegaier’s fork](https://github.com/spacegaier/volume-cartographer/))
-  * Adding metadata of which areas were auto-segmented vs manually adjusted
-  * Annotating which areas were hard to segment or uncertain
   * Integration of ink detection models to help see if an area was segmented correctly
   * Real time papyrus visualization like Khartes
   * Segmenting “at an angle” for tilted papyrus surfaces
-* Tools for browsing all segments and viewing open source model outputs on them.
 * Tools for detecting overlap in segments, to avoid unwittingly running training and inference on the same data.
 * Tools for merging segments or laying out multiple related segments in 2D (like Marzia D’Angelo’s [fragment map](faq#what-are-some-good-books-that-i-should-read-to-learn-more); more explanation [here](https://discord.com/channels/1079907749569237093/1085972686158712892/1115918553602855002)).
 * Auto-segmentation of “mushy” areas: algorithms / models that can detect and follow the papyrus fibers, even where they are bunched up with other layers of papyrus.
 * Comparison of various ink detection model architectures.
-* Better tools for annotating ink in segments, e.g. by manually finding “crackle” or by reinforcing model outputs.
+* Anything that comes up in Discord that the community broadly deems useful.

 <figure className="max-w-[600px]">
   <img src="/img/faq/marzia.webp" className="w-[100%]"/>